Battle of Adrovac: Legacy

-From 1875–1878, about 3,000 Russian volunteers, including 700 officers, rushed to the Principality of Serbia to help the Serbs fight the Ottoman Empire.
+From 1875 to 1878, about 3,000 Russian volunteers, including 700 officers, went to the Principality of Serbia to help the Serbs fight the Ottoman Empire.
 Many of them became commanders of the large Serbian military formations, and many died and were revered in Serbia as national heroes.
-In particular, Count Nikolay Rayevsky (1840–1876) is well known in Serbia today.
-He volunteered to go to Serbia, willingly joined the army of Russian General Mikhail Chernyaev, and as a commandant of a detachment of the Serbian army showed great courage in the victorious battles of Šumatovac and Aleksinac.
-Yet the decisive fact that started the impulse to create a legend about him was his death in the lost battle of Adrovac at the age of 36.
-This meant that the Serbs could make of Rayevsky not only a heroic warrior, but also a young man sacrificing his life for a beloved country.
+In particular, Count Nikolay Rayevsky (1840–1876) willingly joined the army of Russian General Mikhail Chernyaev, and as a commandant of a detachment of the Serbian army fought in the victorious battles of Šumatovac and Aleksinac.
+His death at the battle of Adrovac at the age of 36 allowed the Serbs to portray Rayevsky not only a heroic warrior, but also a young man sacrificing his life for a beloved country.
 It should be pointed out that Serbs have been drawn to the idea of some scholars that Leo Tolstoy made Rayevsky a model for Count Alexei Vronsky – the tragic lover of Anna Karenina – which made the figure of Rayevsky appear even more tragic.
 He came across to be a noble man with a broken heart, longing for death in a battle.
 Serbian myth thus associated him with a great number of their own Serbian heroes who – like Prince Lazar in the Battle of Kosovo – chose the heavenly kingdom and death in the field of glory.

 Pera Todorović, one of the first modern Serbian journalists, dramatically described in his Diary of a Volunteer the battle of Adrovac and the death of another Russian volunteer: We saw Russians taking […] poor Kirillov from the battlefield. […] We kissed his gory forehead. […] An old Russian man standing next to me kissed Kirillov and said: “Good-bye, old friend […].
 You served an honourable Christian mission”.
 It is worth mentioning that on the place where Rayevsky was killed, the bishop of Niš, with the help of the Serbian Queen Natalie, built a Russian church with frescos commemorating the hero (1903).